shishir-insane/mq-poc/Design.md

 ## Design Overview
 ### System Architecture

+Below is the high level system architecture of this POC application.

+![High Level Design](https://github.com/shishir-insane/mq-poc/blob/master/images/hld.png?raw=true)

 The system is constructed from multiple distinct components.
 These components are briefly described as below.

-1. **Message Producer API** - This is the message producer layer, consistign of an API to accept/allow incoming messages and send them to the configured JMS queue.
+1. **Message Producer API** - This is the message producer layer, consisting of an API to accept/allow incoming messages and send them to the configured JMS queue.
 It provides a RESTful endpoint to accept text messages before pushing it to the queue.
-2. **Message Consumer** - This is a message cosumer layer of the application which consumes the message from the queue, performs technical and business validations and further dispatches to the subsequent layer.
+2. **Message Consumer** - This is a message consumer layer of the application which consumes the message from the queue, performs technical and business validations and further dispatches to the subsequent layer.
-3. **Validation API** - This is the message validation layer of the application which exposes RESTful API to receive and manage messages.
+3. **Validation Manager API** - This is the message validation layer of the application which exposes RESTful API to receive and manage messages.
 3. **Data Manager API** - This is the message processor/manager layer of the application which exposes RESTful API(s) to manage messages.

-Below is the high level system architecture of this POC application.

-![High Level Design](https://github.com/shishir-insane/mq-poc/blob/master/images/hld.png?raw=true)

 ### Technologies Used
 1. Java 1.8